barricklab/seabreeze/contributing.md

 - You may want to **include screenshots or screen recordings** which help you demonstrate the steps or point out the part which the suggestion is related to.
 You can use [LICEcap](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and the built-in [screen recorder in GNOME](https://help.gnome.org/users/gnome-help/stable/screen-shot-record.html.en) or [SimpleScreenRecorder](https://github.com/MaartenBaert/ssr) on Linux. <!-- this should only be included if the project has a GUI -->
 - **Explain why this enhancement would be useful** to most seabreeze users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

+## Improving the Documentation

+If you believe the documentation is incomplete or could use additional information to guide other users, we highly welcome your contribution. seabreeze uses [Mkdocs](https://www.mkdocs.org/) to generate documentation from Markdown files that exist in the `documentation\` directory.
+To contribute, fork the repository, make the desired changes in the `documentation` directory and submit a pull request.

 <!-- omit in toc -->
 ## Attribution